Email: blogagri2@gmail.com

 Types of Biofertilizers and How They Work

-Biofertilizers are a collection of several types and each of them has a predetermined type of microorganism whose operation is to improve the health of soil and support the growth of the plant.
+Biofertilizers are a collection of several types and each of them has a predetermined type of microorganism whose purpose is to improve the health of soil and support the growth of the plant.

 Nitrogen-fixing biofertilizers are one of the most widespread ones.
 They are responsible for the conversion of atmospheric nitrogen to plant-beneficial ammonium compounds, for example of legumes.

-Mycorrhizal fungi are the other one which form relationships with plant roots – called the symbiotic relationships.
+Mycorrhizal fungi are another one that forms relationships with plant roots – called symbiotic relationships.
 They regulate nutrient uptake, especially phosphorus, and at the same time, improve drought resistance.

 Another group is the organic matter-based biofertilizers such as compost and vermicompost.
 These are rich in organic nutrients that enhance soil fertility and its compaction and moisture content.

-Other are biocontrol agents that can not only trigger the growth of plants but also help to stop naturally pests and diseases.
+Others are biocontrol agents that can not only trigger the growth of plants but also help to stop pests and diseases naturally.
 This entire action will lead to the strengthening of crops against environmental stresses as well as the arising of a continuous biodiversity pattern in the ecosystems.

 The Environmental Impact of Traditional Fertilizers

-Traditional fertilizers, even though they tend to be effective at increasing crop production, have been identified as posing mazes of environmental threats.
+Traditional fertilizers, even though they tend to be effective at increasing crop production, have been identified as posing a maze of environmental threats.
 Owing to their increased application, they cause soils to wear off and reach nutrient exhaustion.
-The result is the loss of the soil’s potentiality, and it can be the main reason for the collapse of the delicate relationships in the environment.
+The result is the loss of the soil’s potential, and it can be the main reason for the collapse of the delicate relationships in the environment.

-Also, the traditional fertilizers are the ones that throw the most amount of greenhouse gases into the air while they are in production and application sentinel.
-These gases are in fact the main cause of global warming that, in turn, has an impact on agricultural productivity throughout the world.
+Also, the traditional fertilizers are the ones that throw the most amount of greenhouse gases into the air while they are in production and application.
+These gases are, in fact the main cause of global warming that, in turn, has an impact on agricultural productivity throughout the world.

 Success Stories of Farmers Who Have Switched to Biofertilizers

 Out there in the world, farmers are adopting biofertilizers and reporting outstanding outcomes.
-A maize farmer in Kenya who was working on a small scale informed that he managed to double his yields after shifting from synthetic fertilizers to rhizobium and mycorrhizae.
-His soil health got better significantly resulting in lower input costs in the long run.
+A maize farmer in Kenya who was working on a small scale reported that he managed to double his yields after shifting from synthetic fertilizers to rhizobium and mycorrhizae.
+His soil health improved significantly resulting in lower input costs in the long run.

 On another note, a rice grower in India faced a change in productivity due to chemicals.
-When he started to use normal biofertilizers like Azospirillum not only his production got higher but also the soil structure got better.
-This process lessened water use for the irrigation.
+When he started to use normal biofertilizers like Azospirillum, not only did his production got higher but also the soil structure improved.
+This process reduced water use for irrigation.

-A grape farm manager from California drove through the use of microbial inoculants and he noticed that the vines are healthier than the ones he used to have before.
-The transformation pulled eco-conscious consumers who were embracing the idea of sustainable practices.
+A grape farm manager from California drove through the use of microbial inoculants, and he noticed that the vines are healthier than the ones he used to have before.
+The transformation pulled in eco-conscious consumers who were embracing the idea of sustainable practices.

 How to Work with and Apply Biofertilizers in Your Garden